 Digital academic documents will be issued slightly earlier than hardcopy academic documents.
-For students graduating in December 2018 and April 2019, you can expect to receive your digital documents by 21 December 2018.
+For students graduating in July 2019, you can expect to receive your digital documents by the end of July.

 How do I access my My eQuals digital documents?

 When your documents have been issued, you will receive an email notification from firstname.lastname@example.org to the email address you nominated in your SOLS graduation application.
 If you don’t nominate an email address, your UOWMail account will become the default email for your My eQuals notifications and registration/login.

 The first time you are issued with a digital document, you will be asked to register for a My eQuals account.
 You must register using the same email address that the notification was sent to.
 Once you have registered, you will receive a second email, requiring you to activate your account – this must be done within 24 hours of receiving the second email, otherwise the activation link will lapse and you will have to start again.

 We have developed some simple user guides, with step by step instructions on how to register or log.
 You can find them on the My eQuals webpage.

 Once you have registered and activated your account, you can log in to view, share and download your documents.
 The help section on the My eQuals portal has useful information that can help you navigate the portal’s functionality.